Penshurst (NSW)

 Penshurst's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results in Penshurst, with a very low prevalence of common health conditions across all age groups.
+Penshurst's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.

-The rate of private health cover is approximately 53% of the total population (~6,981 people), leading that of the average SA2 area.
-The most prevalent medical conditions are arthritis and asthma, affecting 5.7% and 5.1% of residents respectively.
-A significant majority, 77.3%, report being completely free from medical ailments, slightly higher than the 77.2% figure for Greater Sydney.
-Penshurst has an 18.1% senior population (2,398 people), with health outcomes among seniors broadly in line with those of the general population.
+Private health cover is held by approximately 53% of Penshurst's total population (~6,991 people), slightly higher than the average SA2 area but lower than Greater Sydney's 59.9%.
+Arthritis and asthma are the most prevalent medical conditions in Penshurst, affecting 5.7% and 5.1% of residents respectively.
+A significant majority, 77.3%, report being completely free from medical ailments compared to 74.6% across Greater Sydney.
+Penshurst has a higher proportion of seniors aged 65 and over at 19.0% (2,521 people) than Greater Sydney's 15.4%.
+Despite this, health outcomes among seniors in Penshurst are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health